rdpoor/mu/README.md

 ## todo

+* Give SequenceStream a "monophonic" switch so only one stream plays at a time, or at least allows a cross-fade from one to the next.
+* Write a Filter that changes pitch by resampling.
+Needs to maintain state over consecutive buffers.
 * Create a set of arithmetic operations on Tick times that honor kIndefinite: x + kIndefinite = kIndefinite, x * kIndefinite = kIndefinite, etc.
 * FileReadStream should allow negative Tick times